| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 the convolution of the kernel with the weighted data,

-where are the data points and
+where are the data points and are the

 weights.

-should be a numeric vector of the same
+The argument weights should be a numeric vector of the same

-, or a single numeric value.
+length as x, or a single numeric value.
 The default is to

-assume a weight of 1 for each observation in x
+assume a weight of 1 for each observation in x.

 The algorithm first selects the kernel bandwidth by

-to the data
+applying density.default to the data

-with normalised, positive weight vector
+x with normalised, positive weight vector

-w = abs(weights)/sum(abs(weights))
+w = abs(weights)/sum(abs(weights)) and

 extracting the selected bandwidth.